-PLEASE READ THESE TERMS OF SERVICE (“TOS”) CAREFULLY.
+PLEASE READ THE TERMS OF SERVICE (“TERMS”) CAREFULLY.
 THESE TERMS ARE A BINDING CONTRACT FOR THE USE OF SERVICES OF SPLITMETRICS INC. (“SPLITMETRICS” OR “PROVIDER”), A DELAWARE CORPORATION WITH OFFICES LOCATED AT 1013 CENTRE ROAD, SUITE 403-B, WILMINGTON.

 “Access Credentials” means any user name, identification number, password, license or security key, security token, PIN or other security code, method, technology or device used, alone or in combination, to verify an individual’s identity and authorization to access and use the Hosted Services.

 “Action” has the meaning set forth in Section 11.1.

 “Authorized User” means any person acting on behalf of Customer or who was granted access to the Services by Customer.

 “Beta Services” means services or functionality that may be made available to Customer to try at its option at no additional charge, which is clearly designated as beta, pilot, limited release, developer preview, non-production, evaluation, or by a similar description.

 “Confidential Information” has the meaning set forth in Section 8.1.

 “Customer” has the meaning set forth in the preamble.

 “Customer Data” means, other than Resultant Data, information, data and other content, in any form or medium, that is collected, downloaded or otherwise received, directly or indirectly from Customer or an Authorized User by or through the Services or that incorporates or is derived from the Processing of such information, data or content by or through the Services.

 “Customer Failure” has the meaning set forth in Section 4.2.